iter8-tools/iter8/mkdocs/docs/user-guide/commands/iter8_k.md

 ### Options

 ```
       --as string                      Username to impersonate for the operation
       --as-group stringArray           Group to impersonate for the operation, this flag can be repeated to specify multiple groups.
       --cache-dir string               Default cache directory (default "/Users/srinivasanparthasarathy/.kube/cache")
       --certificate-authority string   Path to a cert file for the certificate authority
       --client-certificate string      Path to a client certificate file for TLS
       --client-key string              Path to a client key file for TLS
       --cluster string                 The name of the kubeconfig cluster to use
       --context string                 The name of the kubeconfig context to use
-      --echo-server-default-params DynString   Default parameters/querystring to use if there isn't one provided explicitly.
-E.g "status=404&delay=3s"
   -h, --help                           help for k
       --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
       --kubeconfig string              Path to the kubeconfig file to use for CLI requests.
-      --logcaller                              Logs filename and line number of callers to log (default true)
-      --loglevel DynString                     loglevel, one of [Debug Verbose Info Warning Error Critical Fatal] (default Info)
-      --logprefix string                       Prefix to log lines before logged messages (default "> ")
-      --match-server-version                   Require server version to match client version
-      --max-echo-delay DynDuration             Maximum sleep time for delay= echo server parameter. dynamic flag. (default 1.5s)
   -n, --namespace string               If present, the namespace scope for this CLI request
-      --password string                        Password for basic authentication to the API server
       --request-timeout string         The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
   -s, --server string                  The address and port of the Kubernetes API server
       --tls-server-name string         Server name to use for server certificate validation.
 If it is not provided, the hostname used to contact the server is used
       --token string                   Bearer token for authentication to the API server
       --user string                    The name of the kubeconfig user to use
-      --username string                        Username for basic authentication to the API server
 ```

 ### SEE ALSO